GtkWidget is the base class all widgets in GTK derive from.

 - public unowned Widget? get_next_sibling ()

-Returns the widgets next sibling.
+Returns the widget’s next sibling.

 - public double get_opacity ()

-Fetches the requested opacity for this widget.
+Fetches the requested opacity for the widget.

 - public Overflow get_overflow ()